 401k Lookup provides a lookup service for USA 401k benefit/pension schemes provided by companies.
 It is feasible we have data on sole trader organisations based in the USA.
 As the content is about USA domiciled companies, GDPR legislation does not apply.
 We may hold ancilliary data on natural persons for example who supplied the pension filing information or who sold the company the benefit insurance.

 Datalog provides information about incorporated companies and that includes the directors of companies who are people.
 It is possible for legal entities to be directors too.
 The information on Datalog about directors of European companies applies to entities registered with Companies House.
 Datalog does not contain director information for entities domiciled in other European countries.
 We do not currently have information on German companies however Germany has similar disclosure requirements for companies including mandatory disclosure of directors - including the use of the "imprint" or "impressum" on websites.
+Currently Datalog has information on companies in the following European jurisdictions: Ireland, Finland and Norway.

 The Companies Act 2006 states that there is a mandatory requirement for disclosure of information about members and officers of UK companies to be public information and that this personal information is explicitly excluded from Data Protection legislation.
 Datalog does not publish member information only information about officers (directors).
 Disclosure of director information is a "Legitimate Interest" and sections of GDPR applies in these situations.